ReactiveBayes/Rocket.jl/README.md

 ## Documentation

-A full documentation is available at ???
+A full documentation is available at [BIASlab website](http://biaslab.github.io/rx/docs/).

 It is also possible to build a documentation locally.
 Just use